wso2/docs-open-banking/en/docs/learn/consent-authorization-intro.md

 This same `request_uri` value is used in the subsequent authorization request as well.

 WSO2 Open Banking Accelerator allows you to perform custom validations for the pushed authorization request.
-For more information, refer [writing a Custom Pushed Auth Request Validator.](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/252018873/OB+Root+and+Issuing+Certificates+for+Sandbox)
+For more information, see [writing a Custom Pushed Auth Request Validator](../develop/custom-pushed-auth-request-validator.md).

-??? tip "Click here to see the configurations related to Pushed Authorization web application..."
+??? tip "Click here to see configurations related to the Pushed Authorization web application..."
-    Open the `<IS_HOME>/repository/conf/deployment.toml` file.
-Add the following configurations that allow you to change the format, and the expiration time of the `request_uri` reference:
+    1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
+    2. Add the following configurations that allow you to change the format and the expiration time of the `request_uri` reference:

     ```
     [open_banking.push_authorisation]